MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 5. Print the last page of the document on matte stock.
 (Glossy materials can affect scanning.)

-6. Attach the QR code anchor to a physical object in the real world, and then take a picture of the place where you put it, to help the operator find it.
+6. Attach the QR code anchor to a physical object in the real world, and then take a picture to help the operator find it.

 7. Go back to the **Anchor** wizard in the PC app, and then select **Next** two times.